japaf/foamgen/docs/source/tutorials/packing.rst

 implemented directly. ``ls``, ``fba``, ``lsgd``, ``lsebc``, ``ojt``, ``kjt`` are more robust algorithms from `packing-generation
 <https://github.com/VasiliBaranov/packing-generation>`_ library. ``fba``
 provides good compromise between speed and packing density.
+Use of ``simple`` algorithm is discouraged.